DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/project_structure.md

 ### `validate` Package

-A core feature of AaC is it's extensibility and flexibility.
-As a result, a plugin can contribute validations and the core AaC tool requires some way to find and run them for a given definition.
+A core feature of AaC is its extensibility and flexibility.
+As a result, a plugin can contribute validations and the core AaC tool requires some way to find them to execute against a given definition.
 The `validate` package is responsible for validator discovery and application.

 [1]: https://click.palletsprojects.com/en/